For Better, for Worse… 6 Types of Marriage

 This occurs when the relationship is confronted with severe and protracted adverse circumstances like terminal illness, the death of a child, physical impairment, mental unwellness, or financial hardship.

-The relationship may be strong and healthy, but it comes under considerable pressure from unforeseen and uncontrollable factors.
+The relationship may be strong and healthy but comes under considerable pressure from unforeseen and uncontrollable factors.

 Most relationships can (and do) survive seasons of severe hardship, but some don’t.

-Unfortunately, these situations can wear down even the strongest marriages as they significantly strain both parties’ mental, emotional, and physical resources.
+Unfortunately, these situations can wear down even the strongest marriages, significantly straining both parties’ mental, emotional, and physical resources.

 Sadly, for some, the “difficult” dimension of marriage comes early and continues throughout the marriage.